effectivevideoda/Effective-VideoDA/README.md

 ## Reproducing Results

 All experiments conducted in the paper have corresponding scripts for reproducability inside the repository.
-Due to certain configurations, we have separated our code into 2 branches: (1) `discrim` (2) `accel`.
+Due to certain configurations, we have separated our code into 2 branches: (1) `main` (2) `accel`.

-The `discrim` branch will have all experiments that predict on single-images (no accel architecture) and will have scripts for reproducing results on viper and synthia for the baseline (HRDA + MIC) with different backbones, Pseudo-label refinement (with forward/backward flow compatibility), and video discriminator.
+The `main` branch will have all experiments that predict on single-images (no accel architecture) and will have scripts for reproducing results on viper and synthia for the baseline (HRDA + MIC) with different backbones, Pseudo-label refinement (with forward/backward flow compatibility), and video discriminator.

 The `accel` branch will have all experiments reported that predict on consecutive frames (ACCEL architecture) for viper.
-This brnach will also include the techniques needed for consistent mixup, which we have coupled with the ACCEL architecture for our experiments.
+This branch will also include the techniques needed for consistent mixup, which we have coupled with the ACCEL architecture for our experiments.

 All experiment scrips are located in `tools/experiments/*`, with scripts being separated by the different shifts and VideoDA techniques.